kwabenasapong/openpldoc/manual/source/android.rst

 ^^^^^^

-After the installation is complete and you open the OpenLP Android application you will need to enter the setup information.
+After the installation is complete and you open the OpenLP Android application you will need to configure your preferences and settings.

 .. image:: pics/droid_configure.png

+.. _droid_blank:

+Display Blank Type
+^^^^^^^^^^^^^^^^^^

+Using the display blank type gives you the ability to blank your screen to the methods described below.
+You can find out more about this feature and how it operates on the main computer at :ref:`blank_control`.

+**Screen:**
+    Choosing this option will blank your projector to black as if it were shut off.

+**Theme:**
+    Choosing this option will show your blank theme only, without lyrics or verses.
+If you are blanking a song with an assigned theme it will blank to that theme.
+If no theme is assigned or you are blanking a presentation or image, it will blank to the global theme.

+**Desktop:**
+    Choosing this option will show your desktop wallpaper or a program that you have open on the extended monitor or projector.
+You can seamlessly switch between the desktop wallpaper or a program and OpenLP by Blank to Desktop.

-The first step is to configure the server settings you will use with your phone.
+You will need to configure the server settings you will use with your phone.
 You can find these instructions and settings in the OpenLP desktop application under :ref:`remote_tab`.